Insight

 October 20, 2017 01:02 PM

-For 30 years, John has devoted himself to fighting for the victims of negligence and wrongful death in St. Louis and across the nation.
-Because of his unparalleled skill and belief in the power of the law, John has secured over 150 verdicts and settlements in excess of $1 million of more for his clients.
+For 30 years, John has devoted himself to fighting for victims of negligence and wrongful death in St. Louis and across the nation.
+John has secured more than 150 verdicts and settlements in excess of $1 million for his clients.
 "Litigation is an adversarial system, but our approach has been to never lose sight of why we're doing this," says John.
-"We stay focused on our goal of getting the best results for our clients, and by doing that, everything else has fallen into place."
+"We stay focused on our goal of getting the best results for our clients and by doing that, everything else has fallen into place."

 In 2003, John saw an opportunity to expand the firm's commitment to its clients to the areas of commercial and IP litigation.
 He began talking with his brother Tony, a patent litigator, about building an intellectual property group.
 Tony agreed and applied his brother's traditional approach in personal injury litigation to make representation more affordable for clients with commercial and IP disputes.